josuttis/belleviews/README.md

   The funny consequence is that due to the several consequences you should use standard views ad hoc, so that the optimization (which only helps for a second iteration) often doesn't pay off.
 - The designers of the views considered views as pointers instead of references to collections.
-However view are no pointers (they do not provide operator * or ->).
+However, views are no pointers (they do not provide operator * or ->).
   They only internally use pointers.
   The result is a huge confusion of basic rules like const propagation, which usually is expected to apply to collection types.
-  (Don't get me wrong; you could and can always implement collection types that do not propagate constness; however, not everythign you can do as an expert is usefull for the mass.)
+  (Don't get me wrong; you could and can always implement collection types that do not propagate constness; however, not everything you can do as an expert is useful for the mass.)

 However, for the mass, these are too many compromises for not enough value.
 For the mass, **we can do better**.